joshyattridge/smart-money-concepts/CONTRIBUTING.md

 ## Contributing

 This project is still in BETA so please feel free to contribute to the project.
 By creating your own indicators or improving the existing ones.
-If you are stuggling to find something to do then please check out the issues tab for requested changes.
+If you are struggling to find something to do then please check out the issues tab for requested changes.

 1. Fork it (https://github.com/joshyattridge/smartmoneyconcepts/fork).
 2. Study how it's implemented.